tewha/tewha.net/_posts/2013/2013-10-17-change-back-button-title.md

 This probably isn't going to work for you as is.

 You'll find lots of crazy solutions to this; manipulating the `backBarButtonItem` by hand and restoring it after for instance.
-(There are much crazier solutions.)
+(There are much, much crazier solutions.)

 The key is understanding why it's not working: `backBarButtonItem` is `nil`.